alexandersen01/COWI-research/README.md

 - $w_1$ is the area coverage weight
 - $w_2$ is the circle weight

-Together they maximize covered area while minimise the amount of circles used
+Together they maximize covered area while they minimise the amount of circles used

 s.t.